Assignment Help

 Auto-save is a feature that automatically saves your document at set intervals without requiring manual input.
 In Microsoft Word, it saves every 10 minutes by default (adjustable to every 1 minute).
 In Google Docs, it saves every keystroke in real time to Google Drive.
 OneDrive and Dropbox sync auto-saved files to the cloud continuously.
 Auto-save creates recovery points so that if your computer crashes, power fails, or the app freezes, your work is not permanently lost — only the changes made since the last auto-save are at risk.

 Yes.
 Google Docs auto-saves every change in real time to Google Drive.
 You do not need to manually press Ctrl+S. When you see “All changes saved in Drive” in the toolbar, everything is current.
 Even if you lose internet connection, Google Docs saves to local browser storage and syncs when you reconnect.
-Version history (File > Version History) lets you restore any earlier version of your document at any time, going back months.
+Version history (File > Version History) lets you restore any earlier version going back months.

 Yes, in most cases.
-After a crash: reopen Microsoft Word or Excel — they automatically offer to restore the last AutoRecovered version.
+After a crash: reopen Microsoft Word — it automatically offers to restore the last AutoRecovered version.
 For Google Docs, simply reopen the browser — changes are already saved.
-For locally saved files, check the AutoRecover folder in your system.
-Windows users can also check Previous Versions (right-click the file/folder > Restore previous versions).
-Mac users can use Time Machine if set up.
-If nothing works, use file recovery tools like Recuva (Windows, free) or Disk Drill (Mac/Windows) to scan for deleted or lost files.
+Windows users can check Previous Versions (right-click the file/folder > Restore previous versions).
+If nothing works, use Recuva (Windows, free) or Disk Drill (Mac/Windows) to scan for deleted or lost files.

 Auto-save saves your current state continuously or at intervals to prevent data loss from crashes.
-Version history stores multiple snapshots of your document over time so you can restore an older version deliberately — for example, if you accidentally deleted a section or want to compare drafts.
-Google Docs provides both: auto-save happens in real time, and version history (File > Version History) stores named and timestamped snapshots.
-Microsoft 365 with OneDrive also provides both.
+Version history stores multiple snapshots of your document over time so you can restore an older version deliberately — for example, if you accidentally deleted a section.
+Google Docs provides both: auto-save in real time, and version history (File > Version History) stores named and timestamped snapshots.
 Version history is your safety net not just against crashes, but against your own editing mistakes.